A Day at the Office¶

 16:30 — She Applies for a New Role¶

-Her captain sent her a note — there is a new Senior Attacker role open on the Media team.
-Three weeks of consistent Defender work, one session assessed as Good, and now a direct recommendation from the captain.
+The SC from today's session won't be validated overnight.
+But her captain sent her a note: there is a new Senior Attacker role open on the Media team.
+Three weeks of consistent Defender work, one session assessed as Good, and now a direct recommendation.

 !apply